-This department provides a diagnostic service for a number of inherited diseases to clinicians in Nottinghamshire, Lincolnshire, Leicestershire, and Southern Derbyshire.
-In addition, it provides carrier and pre-symptomatic testing, as well as prenatal diagnosis for the Clinical Genetics Service at Nottingham City Hospital and Leicester Royal Infirmary.
+This department provides a service for a number of inherited diseases to clinicians in the East of England as part of the East Genomics Genomic Medicine Service.
+This service includes carrier and pre-symptomatic testing, as well as prenatal diagnosis for the Clinical Genetics Service at Nottingham City Hospital and Leicester Royal Infirmary.
 Individuals interested in carrier or predictive testing are usually first referred to Clinical Genetics for counselling (except for haemochromatosis).

 For further information, please contact the department for advice on the appropriateness and availability of tests, clinical indications, and relevant sample requirements.
 The laboratory can also be contacted for advice on the results and interpretation of individual cases, as well as test limitations and acceptance criteria.